kosmoi/lenic/README.md

 ## About

-Lenic ,which stands for "little executable nonsence interactive console" is a command line tool for debian systems, which offers some commands doing work for you, providing following features (unchecked in progress).
+Lenic, which stands for "little executable nonsence interactive console" is a command line tool for debian systems, which offers some commands doing work for you, providing following features (unchecked in progress).

 - [x] Installing set of packages
 - [x] Update your system (get security updates and some others)